alexpods/angular2-universal-starter/README.md

 ```

 ##Turning server side rendering and web workers on/off
-You can optionally turn server sider rendering or web web workers suport on/off.
+You can optionally turn server sider rendering or web workers suport on/off.
 You just need
 to change `NG2_SS` and `NG2_WW` environment variables in `ecosystem.json` file:
 ```js
 {